-During fiscal year 2018, NRCS evaluated its financial management systems to assess compliance with FFMIA.
-Professional auditing standards require the reporting of material weaknesses and/or significant deficiencies identified during the execution of the audit.
-The deficiencies reported herein were identified during the FY 2018 audit.

-NRCS is not compliant with Federal accounting standards and the USSGL at the transaction level as of September 30, 2018.
+During fiscal year 2017, NRCS evaluated its financial management systems to assess compliance with FFMIA.
+In assessing FFMIA compliance, NRCS considered its auditor's opinion its financial statements, and progress made in addressing the material weaknesses identified in the FY 2016 Agency Financial Report.
+NRCS is not compliant with Federal accounting standards and the USSGL at the transaction level as of September 30, 2017.
 The following items were not properly recorded in accordance to Federal accounting standards and the USSGL: